Vassar College: History

 Vassar adopted coeducation in 1969.
-However, immediately following World War II, Vassar accepted a very small number of male students on the G.I.
+Immediately following World War II, Vassar accepted a small number of male students on the G.I.
 Bill.
-Because Vassar's charter prohibited male matriculants, the graduates were given diplomas via the University of the State of New York.
-These were reissued under the Vassar title after the school formally became co-educational.
 The formal decision to become co-ed came after its trustees declined an offer to merge with Yale University, its sibling institution, in the wave of mergers between the historically all-male colleges of the Ivy League and their Seven Sisters counterparts.

 In its early years, Vassar was associated with the social elite of the Protestant establishment.
 E. Digby Baltzell writes that "upper-class WASP families educated their children at colleges such as Harvard, Princeton, Yale, and Vassar."
-A select and elite few of Vassar's students were allowed entry into the school's secret society Delta Sigma Rho, started in 1922.
+A select and elite few of Vassar's students were allowed entry into the school's secret society Delta Sigma Rho, founded in 1922.
 Before becoming President of the United States, Franklin Delano Roosevelt was a Trustee.

-Roughly 2,450 students attend Vassar, and 98% live on campus.
+Approximately 2,450 students attend Vassar, and 98% live on campus.
 About 60% come from public high schools, and 40% come from private schools (both independent and religious).
 Vassar is currently 56% women and 44% men, at national average for national liberal arts colleges.
 Students are taught by more than 336 faculty members, virtually all holding the doctorate degree or its equivalent.
 The student-faculty ratio is 8:1, average class size, 17.

 In recent freshman classes, students of color constituted 32–38% of matriculants.
-International students from over 60 countries make up 8-10% of the student body.
-In May 2007, in keeping with its commitment to diverse and equitable education, Vassar returned to a need-blind admissions policy wherein students are admitted by their academic and personal qualities, without regard to financial status.
+International students from over 60 countries make up 8–10% of the student body.
+In May 2007, Vassar returned to a need-blind admissions policy without regard to a student's financial status.

-Vassar president Frances D. Fergusson served for two decades.
-She retired in the spring of 2006, and was succeeded by Catharine Bond Hill, former provost at Williams College, who served for 10 years until she departed in 2016.
-Hill was replaced by Elizabeth Howe Bradley in 2017.
+Vassar president Catharine Bond Hill departed in 2016.
+She was succeeded by Elizabeth Howe Bradley in 2017.

 The college was listed as a census-designated place (Vassar College CDP) in 2019.